HCADatalab/powderkeg/README.md

 ```

 This returns a plain `org.apache.spark.api.java.JavaRDD` instance.
 No wrapper.
 At some point it may return a scala RDD.
-Bypassing the Java api layer is underconsideration but it wouldn't change the overall design.
+Bypassing the Java api layer is under consideration but it wouldn't change the overall design.

 ### Getting results